 By definition, a lost sale is a selling opportunity that you miss out on for items that are out-of-stock.
 You obviously can’t sell something that isn’t in your inventory.
 That is why it is essential to analyze your lost sales, learn from your mistakes and replenish your stock to meet projected demand.
 It is impossible to try to translate all this data on your own for hundreds, maybe thousands, of SKUs.
-This is when you can utilize a third-party software to analyze lost sales and help you determine and prevent future lost sales.
+This is when you can utilize a third-party software to analyze lost sales, manage inventory and help you determine and prevent future lost sales.

 How to Deal with a Lost Sale